KitwareMedical/ImageViewer/README.md

 Using CMake, you should configure ITK with the following options
 * CMAKE_BUILD_TYPE = Release           (This is an advanced option)
-* ITK_LEGACY_SILENT = On               (This is an advanced option)
-* ITK_WRAP_PYTHON = On                 (Note: Only Python3 is supported at this time)
-* Module_MinimalPathExtraction = On    (This is an advanced option)
 * You may also want to turn off building Tests and Examples

 Once you have configured and generated your build files (e.g., for make or ninja or whatever):

     $ ninja  (or make, or nmake, or whatever is appropriate for your system)

-This build process can take many hours on a Windows PC, because it is generating the files needed to use ITK with Python, as well as the standard C++ libraries, applications, examples, and tests.

 *3) SlicerExecutionModel*

-After compiling ITK, we repeat the build process for SlicerExecutionModel (used by ITKTubeTK applications):
+After compiling ITK, we repeat the build process for SlicerExecutionModel:

     $ cd /src
     $ git clone https://github.com:/Slicer/SlicerExecutionModel.git